 “I bought a sewing machine.
 I’d bought some curtains from Ikea.
 Their curtains only come in one length, and it’s about eight metres long, and they sell you this iron-on stuff to turn them up with, but I knew that I could do better than that so I bought a sewing machine very cheap on eBay and sewed a straight line across the bottom of the curtains.
-That was the first thing I did, and then I though, Oh my God!
+That was the first thing I did, and then I thought, Oh my God!
 Is that the only thing you can do, straight lines?
 And I didn’t know how to do anything else.”

 “I bought a book called ‘Yeah, I Made It Myself’, which taught me that I could easily make a skirt by just taking a piece of fabric and making a drawstring waist, and it would look amazing.
-And I got a piece of fabric and put a drawstring in it, and no-one above the age of six should ever wear anything that looks like that!
+And I got a piece of fabric and put a drawstring in it, and no one above the age of six should ever wear anything that looks like that!
 And I didn’t really know where to go.
-I experimented a bit on my own, and I tried to make a skirt and got half way through and realised I had no idea what I was doing.”
+I experimented a bit on my own, and I tried to make a skirt and got halfway through and realised I had no idea what I was doing.”